themotte/rDrama/readme.md

 Most code edits will be reflected (almost) immediately.
 If you make any setup changes or database changes, you'll need to ctrl-C the docker-compose status log and run `docker-compose up --build` again.

-Chat-related code edits will take a minute to update (if it's in Python) or won't be reflected automatically at all (if it's in Flask).
+Chat-related code edits will take a minute to update (if it's in Python) or won't be reflected automatically at all (if it's in React).
 Improvements welcome!
 But almost nobody touches these systems, so it hasn't been a priority.

 # Run the E2E tests: